NovaBACKUP Blog

 Recovery Point Objective (RPO)

-RTO describes the maximum amount of downtime which your organization can tolerate before the disruption seriously impacts operations and revenue.
+RTO describes the maximum amount of downtime that your organization can tolerate before the disruption seriously impacts operations and revenue.
 RPO describes the point in time that your backup solution must be able to recover to.

 Ask yourself: How long should your restore take to make the needed data available?
 Ask yourself: How much data loss is feasible without ruining your business?